WealthCreating/Option-Strategies-Payoffs/README.md

+Known Errors:
+1. Giving a target value which is not a strike price will return error or might crash the program.
+2. When calling some functions of nsepy via PyQt5, an extra parameter self is passed to nsepy which causes error, I have worked around it by altering nsepy module and adding **kwargs to the functions which were returning the error
+3. Option pain: when playing around with the various available symbols and expiry dates and then clicking suggested action button the program crashes with the error coming from nsepy module most likely a connection is aborted and AttributeError: 'ThreadReturns' object has no attribute 'result'.
+   Temporary Solution for this problem is to reboot the script and select whichever symbol and expiry you wanted to check, plot it's chart and then click suggested action.

-# Option-Strategies-Payoffs
+# Option-Strategies-Payoffs + Market's Sentiments
-My Script will provide the user with possible option strategies and their payoffs, based on the user's view of the market aka bullish,bearish or neutral
+My Script will provide the user with possible option strategies and their payoffs, based on the user's view of the market aka bullish,bearish or neutral and I have also added TRIN indicator along with Options pain

 <b><u>NIFTY OPTIONS ONLY FOR NOW</b></u>